LaunchCodeEducation/data-analysis-curriculum/content/spreadsheet-mastery/exercises-2/_index.md

    1. Date timeline selector
    1. Related Charts and Graphs

-The specifications are simple.
-The stakeholders know the information they want to access and how they would like to interact with the data, but they are not particular about the overall design.
-This leaves the design and build almost entirely to your professional opinion.
+The specifications focus on functionality rather than design aesthetics.
+The stakeholders know what information they want to access and how they want to interact with the data, giving you flexibility in the visual presentation.
+This leaves the design and implementation approach largely to your professional judgment.

-You decide to create a mockup of several PivotTable options to review with your department director before you finalize the components that will be included in the final deliverable.
+You decide to create multiple PivotTable mockups to review with your department director before finalizing the components for the deliverable.

+## Learning Objectives

+By completing this exercise, you will:

+- Create and customize PivotTables for dynamic data analysis
+- Design interactive dashboard components with slicers and timelines
+- Build PivotCharts that update dynamically with user selections
+- Apply professional formatting and design principles to data visualizations
+- Organize complex analysis across multiple worksheets

-## Your Plan
+## Tasks

-Use the template file that you kept from last week’s Order Summary Report, add a new worksheet and name it Mockup.
-Be sure to build all components in this worksheet to keep your template workbook organized.
-Number formats and field header naming conventions should align with the Summary Report when possible.
+**Starting Point:** Use your completed Order Summary Report workbook from the previous exercise as the foundation for this analysis.

+### 1. Set up the workspace:
+   - Add a new worksheet named "Mockup" to your existing workbook
+   - Ensure number formats and field header conventions align with your Summary Report
+   - Build all initial components in this worksheet for organization

-Create the following PivotTables:
+### 2. Create core PivotTables:

-1. `Order Count`, `Sales $`, `% TTL Orders`, `% TTL Sales $`, `AOV`, `Total Units`, `% TTL
-Units`, and `UPT by Status`.
-Status in rows and values in columns.
-It should look like this:
+   - Create a comprehensive PivotTable showing `Order Count`, `Sales $`, `% TTL Orders`, `% TTL Sales $`, `AOV`, `Total Units`, `% TTL Units`, and `UPT by Status` (Status in rows, values in columns):

    ![pivot tables required](./pictures/pivot-tables-required.png)

-1. Create the same PivotTable with both the status and the values in the rows.
-Drag values before status and status before values.
-Decide which view you like best and keep this component.
-Note to Self: Copy/Paste previous PivotTable and edit pasted copy where applicable to save time.
-1. Create the same PivotTable with the values in the rows and the status in the columns.
-1. `Order Count by Status`.
-Status in rows and values in columns.
-1. `Sales $ by Status`.
-Status in rows and values in columns.
-1. `Unit Count by Status`.
-Status in rows and values in columns.
+   - Test different layout options (values in rows vs. columns, status positioning) to determine optimal presentation
+   - Create focused single-metric PivotTables: `Order Count by Status`, `Sales $ by Status`, `Unit Count by Status`
-1. `AOV by Date`.
-Date in rows and values in columns.
+   - Build time-based analysis: `AOV by Date` (Date in rows, values in columns)
-1. `UPT by Status`.
-Status in rows and values in columns.
+   - Create performance metrics table: `UPT by Status`
-1. `% Total Orders`, `% Total Sales $`, and `% Total Units` for each status.
-Status in rows and values in columns.
+   - Generate percentage breakdowns: `% Total Orders`, `% Total Sales $`, and `% Total Units` by status

-1. Create another PivotTable identical to Step 1 but replace `Status` with `Fulfillment_Status`.
-1. Create another identical PivotTable and add `ship-service-level` as the first category, appearing before `Fulfillment_Status` in the rows.
-Reorder the categories.
-Decide which view you like best and keep this component.
+### 3. Develop advanced analysis components:
+   - Create identical analysis using `Fulfillment_Status` instead of `Status`
+   - Build hierarchical analysis combining `ship-service-level` and `Fulfillment_Status`
-1. Create another PivotTable that displays `Order Count by Sales Channel` and then by `Status`.
-Categories in rows and values in columns.
+   - Design cross-category analysis: `Order Count by Sales Channel` and `Status`
-1. Create another PivotTable that displays `Sales $` and the numerical rank of the `Sales` volume by `Status`.
-Category in rows and values in columns.
-Sort this table by `Rank`, largest to smallest.
-1. To conceptualize different style options that you might consider for your final dashboard solution, apply different formatting options to each PivotTable using the PivotTable Styles and PivotTable Options menus.
-1. As you continue to develop and format components, you realize that you want to use one worksheet per component to make additional room to add Slicers, Timelines, and Charts.
-Use the Move PivotTable action from the ribbon to move your components to new worksheets, renaming the worksheets to numbers that align with these Step numbers (1,2,3, etc.).
-1. Add Category Slicers and Timeline Selectors to each PivotTable.
-Adjust slicer connections to control only the PivotTable on the related worksheet.
-Use the formatting menus for the slicers and timelines to design each one differently, aligning these controls with the aesthetic of the PivotTable.
-Notice how your PivotTables update when different slicer and timeline options are selected.
-1. Create PivotCharts for the following PivotTables.
-Spend time updating the formatting options to best display your visualization, Axis Title, Axis Labels, data labels, etc. Charts should be visually appealing and easy to read.
-Remember that these charts will update dynamically based on the slicer and timeline selections, so be sure to test the appearance of each before you finalize.
+   - Build ranked analysis: `Sales $` with numerical ranking by `Status` (sorted largest to smallest)
+### 4. Apply professional formatting:
+   - Apply different PivotTable Styles to each component to explore design options for your final dashboard
+   - Test various formatting approaches using PivotTable Styles and Options menus
+   - Choose formatting that enhances readability and professional appearance

+### 5. Organize components across worksheets:
+   - Move each PivotTable to its own worksheet using the Move PivotTable function
+   - Rename worksheets with descriptive numbers (1, 2, 3, etc.) that align with component purposes
+   - This provides space for slicers, timelines, and charts while maintaining organization

+### 6. Add interactive controls:
+   - Add Category Slicers and Timeline Selectors to each PivotTable
+   - Configure slicer connections to control only the PivotTable on the related worksheet
+   - Apply custom formatting to slicers and timelines that complements each PivotTable's design
+   - Test functionality to ensure PivotTables update correctly with different selections

+### 7. Create dynamic visualizations:
-   1. 2-D Pie Chart for PivotTable 4 displaying the `Order Count per Category`.
-Sort by `Orders`, largest to smallest, and update slicer to only display the top 5 categories.
+   - Create a 2-D Pie Chart for Order Count analysis (display top 5 categories, sorted by Orders largest to smallest)
-   1. Column Chart for PivotTable 5 displaying the `Sales $ per Category`.
-Sort by `Sales $` from largest to smallest.
+   - Build a Column Chart for Sales $ analysis (sorted by Sales $ from largest to smallest)
-   1. Line Chart for PivotTable 7 displaying the `AOV` over time.
-Add a trend line.
+   - Design a Line Chart for AOV over time analysis (include trend line)
+   - Focus on professional formatting: axis titles, labels, data labels for optimal readability
+   - Test chart appearance with different slicer and timeline selections to ensure consistent quality

+## Submission

-Your department director asked that you provide a status update as you build out different component and style options, so you decide to stop here to send the workbook for review.
+Your department director has requested a status update on the component and style options you've developed for review before finalizing the dashboard approach.

-Upload the Microsoft Excel Workbook to Canvas under *Exercises: Spreadsheet Mastery Part 2*.
+**Deliverable:** Upload your Microsoft Excel Workbook to Canvas under *Exercises: Spreadsheet Mastery Part 2*.

+**Before submitting, confirm:**
+- All PivotTables display data correctly and update with slicer/timeline changes
+- Formatting is professional and consistent across components
+- Charts are visually appealing and complement their respective PivotTables
+- Worksheets are properly organized and labeled
+- Interactive controls (slicers/timelines) function as expected